ahpiski/TreasureOfLife/README.md

 An excuse to understand the value of life

 This software shows your age as a graph.
-The output must be a common image format.(png , jpeg , ...)

 Switches :
 -o output path Ex: /home/age.png
 -d date of birh